Francis Beaufort: Hydrographer of the Navy

 Using his many connections, including the Royal Society, Beaufort helped to obtain funding for the Antarctic voyage of 1839–1843 by James Clark Ross for extensive measurements of terrestrial magnetism, coordinated with similar measurements in Europe and Asia.
 (This is comparable to the International Geophysical Year of our time.)

 Beaufort promoted the development of reliable tide tables around British shores, publishing the first edition of the Admiralty Tide Tables in 1833.
 This inspired similar research for Europe and North America.
 Aiding his friend William Whewell, Beaufort gained the support of the Prime Minister, Duke of Wellington, in expanding record-keeping at 200 British Coastguard stations.
 Beaufort gave enthusiastic support to his friend, Sir George Airy, the Astronomer Royal and noted mathematician, in achieving a historic period of measurements by the Greenwich and Good Hope observatories.

-By the time Beaufort retired the Admiralty Chart series was a truly worldwide resource with 2,000 charts covering every sea.
+By the time Beaufort retired the Admiralty Chart series was a worldwide resource with 2,000 charts covering every sea.